 You guys, this is seriously the easiest sourdough cinnamon roll you will ever find.
 And an amazingly delicious one at that!

-The best part about this recipe is that you can use your sourdough starter discard to make them instead of throwing it away!
+The best part about this recipe is that you can use your sourdough starter discard to make them instead of it going to waste.

-Before we get into the details, let’s go over the basic steps.
+Before we get into the details, let's go over the basic steps with this sample baking schedule.

-- 8PM – Mix the butter, flour, sourdough starter, buttermilk and honey in a bowl.
+- 8PM - Mix the butter, flour, sourdough starter discard, buttermilk, honey and salt in a bowl.
 Cover and let rest overnight.

 - Roll the dough onto a floured surface and brush with melted butter.
 Sprinkle the cinnamon sugar mixture over the top and roll the dough into a log shape.
 Cut the log into 12 equal portions and place them in a buttered cast iron skillet.

-- Bake in a 375 degree preheated oven for 30-40 minutes or until golden brown on top.
+- Bake in a 375°F (190°C) preheated oven for 35-40 minutes or until golden brown on top.
 Remove the sourdough cinnamon rolls from the oven and glaze.

 That's it in a nutshell!